 The Health Department’s Diabetes Prevention Program (DPP) can help you lose weight, become more physically active and reduce stress.
 The program is CDC-approved and has been proven effective in preventing or delaying type 2 diabetes.
-For more information, please contact the Division of Health Promotion at 410-996-5168.
+DPP is currently offered virtually, as a year long program, meeting weekly to begin, and monthly by the end.
+For more information, please contact the Division of Health Promotion at (410) 996-5168.

 The Living Well Chronic Disease Self-Management Programs give you important information about your health and teach you skills to better manage your conditions.
 These programs are evidence based and are currently offered virtually, for five weeks, including an initial tech support meeting, at no cost to the participant.